kerimdzhanov/dotenv-flow/README.md

 ## Files under version control

-The general thing here – is not to commit production database passwords, API keys and other sensitive things to your source code repository, but it's still ok to keep default database connections, ports, hosts, etc., like `localhost:3000` and so on as a fallback to keep your code clean, simple and always "just work".
+The main point here is not to commit production database passwords, API keys and other sensitive things to your source code repository, but it's still nice to have default database connections, ports, hosts, etc., for development and testing purposes to keep your code clean and simple.

 Understanding the above, we have the following approach:

-You can keep all the fallback values in the default `.env` file, that (if exists) will always be loaded independently from any environment.
+You can keep all the fallback values in the default `.env` file, that (if exists) will always be loaded by default.
-And also it is a good place to have all the application used environment variables here, thus having a reference of environment variables that are used by your application on the whole.
+Also, it is a good place to have all the application used environment variables there, thus having a reference of environment variables that are used by your application on the whole.
-So it's a good reason to share the `.env` file with other developers in your team, but keep all the sensitive data on your own (or production) machine locally in the `.env.local` file.
+So it is a good reason to share the `.env` file with other developers in your team, but keep all the sensitive data on your own (or production) machine locally in the `.env*.local` files.

 It is not necessary, but also a good practice to use `NODE_ENV` to control the environment to run your application in.
-And if you follow this practice you can keep the `NODE_ENV`-specific defaults in your `.env.development`, `.env.test`, `.env.production` files and share them with your team.
+And if you follow this practice you can keep the `NODE_ENV`-specific defaults in your `.env.development`, `.env.test`, `.env.production` files sharing them with your team as well.
-Any `NODE_ENV`-specific `.env.*` file's values can also be overwritten in the appropriate `.env.*.local` (i.e. `.env.development.local`, `.env.test.local`, `.env.production.local`).
+Any `NODE_ENV`-specific `.env.*` file's values can also be overwritten in the appropriate `.env.*.local` file (i.e. `.env.development.local`, `.env.test.local`, `.env.production.local`).

 Summarizing the above, you can have the following `.env*` files in your project: